haiqiong/html/examples/readme.txt

 5. tweet_shirt.html, tshirtCanvas.js
 		draw rectangle, circle, triangle etc. on the canvas. retieve tweets from the twitter by JSONP, draw the tweet picked by the user on the canvas.
+6. webstorage.html, maintenance.html, notetoself.js
+	  save stickies typed by the user to local storage and show in the page. maintenance to clear the local storage in a domain. add sticky to localstorage array.
+		delete sticky by clicking it in the page. sticky object contains text and color.
+Clean storage before testing.